morgannewellsun/Reverse-Conway/kaggle/README.md

 CNN usage in the solver algorithms is very straightforward.
 In all cases, a CNN model trained to revert a fixed number of timesteps is provided to the solver, and the solver simply treats the model as a black-box function.
-For more information about the training of these CNN models, see *INSERT LINK HERE*.
+For more information about the training of these CNN models, see [the src folder](https://github.com/morgannewellsun/Reverse-Conway/tree/master/src), which contains implementations for model architecture, data generation, and training.

 There are two key GA-related subroutines used in both solvers.
 For simplicity, vectorization is not considered in the pseudocode below.